 In many instances, we end up printing off an entire page or even multiple pages simply to capture one good idea.
 Consider merely writing down the one good idea or saving to it to a note-taking application.
 You can also email the idea or URL to yourself for later consumption.

 2. Can this be presented in another way?

 You’ve put together many slides for an upcoming presentation.
-Before you go printing out copies of your slides for attendees, consider if the information will be absorbed better in print versus simply emailing them the slides later.
-This will not only save printing supplies but also it will keep everyone on the same page during your presentation…literally.
+Before you go printing out copies of your presentation for attendees, consider if the information will be absorbed better in print versus simply emailing them the slides later.
+This will not only save printing supplies, but also it will keep everyone on the same page during your presentation…literally.

-3. Do I need every page of this multi-page document?
+3. Do I need to print every page of this document?

 4. Can I print on both sides of the paper?